mickare/Deformation-Transfer-for-Triangle-Meshes/README.md

 # Implementation: "Deformation Transfer for Triangle Meshes"

-Python implementation of the paper ["Deformation Transfer for Triangle Meshes" by Sumner, Popović](http://people.csail.mit.edu/sumner/research/deftransfer/Sumner2004DTF.pdf) with 3D views in the browser.
+A Python implementation of the paper ["Deformation Transfer for Triangle Meshes" by Sumner, Popović](http://people.csail.mit.edu/sumner/research/deftransfer/Sumner2004DTF.pdf) with 3D views in the browser.

  ![alt text](img/example.png "Example")